Pratik-commutatus/translations-api/README.md

 # Translations API

-### Overview
+## Overview
 This is a Dockerized, API-only Ruby on Rails application with several endpoints to manage glossaries and translations.

 Features:
-- REST API using Grape
+- REST API using Grape.
-- Tests using RSpec
+- Tests using RSpec.
-- PostgreSQL database
+- PostgreSQL database.
-- Swagger UI for API documentation and interaction
+- Swagger UI for API documentation and interaction.
-- Dockerfile that helps to run the API
+- Dockerfile that helps to run the API.

-### Installation
+## Installation
-You can use Docker to install and run this API:
+You can use Docker to install and run this application:

 ```
 docker-compose build